Deal to avert U.S. default, raise debt limit faces test in Senate | Business

 FIRST STEP If the Senate passes the measure allowing a simple majority vote to raise the borrowing limit, both chambers will have to vote on another piece of legislation to actually lift the debt limit.

-"Every single Senate Democrat will have to put their name to the gigantic dollar amount of debt they're prepared to pile on the American people," McConnell said in a speech on Wednesday.
-Democrats insist their domestic spending initiatives would be paid for largely by tax increases on the wealthy and would expand healthcare for the elderly, help poor children and address urgent climate change programs.
+But some Republicans, angered by McConnell's agreement with Schumer, tried unsuccessfully on Wednesday to separate the debt ceiling measure from the Medicare legislation.
+"This idea puts all of us in a box and I don't appreciate it," Senator Lindsey Graham said on the Senate floor.

-If the Senate on Thursday passes the first step in the process with at least 10 Republicans joining the 50 Democrats and independents, it then goes to Biden for signing into law.
+If the Senate on Thursday succeeds in the first step of the process, with at least 10 Republicans joining the 50 Democrats and independents, lawmakers could vote to pass the legislation by a simple majority as early as 7 a.m.
+EST (1200 GMT) on Friday, unless senators agree to expedite the matter.
+Upon passage, it would go to Biden for signing into law.
 Schumer then intends to pass the debt-limit implementing bill before next Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)